NJ gym that defied coronavirus restrictions gets license rescinded: report

 He told "Tucker Carlson Tonight" last month that he had been served "citation after citation ... " and was shut down by the local health department.
 Smith added that he and co-owner Frank Trumbetti, 51, had been arrested July 27 after they were held in contempt of court upon refusing to leave the gym.

-After they were apparently released, Smith posted a video Saturday of the two removing a plywood barricade so they could gain access to the gym that was put in place by the health department.
+After they were apparently released, Smith posted a video that Saturday of the two removing a plywood barricade so they could gain access to the gym which had been boarded up by the health department.

 The video included a caption that contained a defiant message for the governor amid the monthslong standoff between the two parties.